Cricut is a cutting and scoring tool primarily used for DIY projects. But can it engrave as well?

 To answer the question, you can engrave with the Cricut Maker.
 The reason for the confusion is that not all Cricut machines can incise.
-Furthermore, Cricut is not exactly an engraving machine, and most users do not buy Cricut for that purpose.
+Furthermore, Cricut is not precisely an engraving machine, and most users do not buy Cricut for that purpose.

 It’s important to note that you can engrave only with the Cricut Maker and not with other models like Cricut Joy or Cricut Explore.